Elections Nova Scotia Frequently Asked Questions (FAQ)

 How is the List of Electors maintained?

 We update it using many different sources.
-On an ongoing basis, Elections Nova Scotia selectively uses data from a number of sources including the Registry of Motor Vehicles, Vital Statistics, the Nova Scotia Civic Address File, Elections Canada, municipal elections and field work done by Returning Officers and Elections Nova Scotia staff.
+On an ongoing basis, Elections Nova Scotia selectively receives data from a number of sources including the Registry of Motor Vehicles, Vital Statistics, the Nova Scotia Civic Address File, Elections Canada, municipal elections and field work done by Returning Officers and Elections Nova Scotia staff.
+Unfortunately, the format of the information provided to Elections Nova Scotia from other organizations is not always compatible with the internal system.
+This is why it is often best for electors with changes in their information to do so directly with Elections Nova Scotia.
 Many electors contact our office directly to be registered on the List.
 During enumeration we go physically from door-to-door to update the List.

 Is my information on the List of Electors kept private?